AlbatrossAutomated/tumbleweed_gdax/README.md

 The documentation thoroughly details the market making strategy it employs, and that may be of interest to you.
 Or perhaps something in the codebase will be of use.

+## Background
+Tumbleweed is BlueCollar with one major difference.
+The fund protection strategy of `COVERAGE` seen in BlueCollar is replaced here with configurable no trade zones referred to as `CHILL_PARAMS`.
+This approach is new, and does not have the history of performance and predictability of BlueCollar.

+One improvement Tumbleweed has over BlueCollar is that the operator can set quantity per trade.
+In BlueCollar quantity is dynamically calculated.
+For those with smaller stacks, or when `COVERAGE` wasn't adequate, the calculated quantity could end up being less than the exchange's minimum trade quantity requirement.
+Tumbleweed doesn't bump up against that limitation.
+Tumbleweed also has the ability to pause trading, which can have advantages over BlueCollar's aspect of always trading.

 ## Introduction
 Tumbleweed is a market maker specialized to trade crypto-fiat pairs on the GDAX exchange.
 It is available for forking and developing out further as you see fit.